MatheusFelipe27/mini-console/README.md

 - **Persistence of filters/sorting** → Filter and sort settings are saved to localStorage for continuity.
 - **Clean commit and branch practices** → Organized version control.
 - **Pagination for data** → Leads and opportunities are paginated for smoother browsing experience.
+- **Live Deployment** → The app is hosted on GitHub Pages for instant access.
 ---

 ## Features